 Picture My Life Season 2 #MeToo Zimbabwe has started screening online and at various locations in and around Harare.
-You can watch stories No 3 - 6 online here.

 The ICAPA team continued with the community conversations program and screened films and discussed gender related issues with various communities in Zimbabwe.
 At events at L’Arche and the Friendship Bench offices in Harare and the Chogugudza School in Domboshava the audiences reacted with great interest and engagement in the discussions.